huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ### Using 0-RTT and resumption

 Using 0-RTT for DNS over QUIC has many compelling advantages.
-Clients can reestablish connections and send queries without incurring a connection delay.
+Clients can establish connections and send queries without incurring a connection delay.
 Clients and server can thus negotiate low values of the connection timers, without incurring latency penalties for new queries, reducing the number of simultaneous connections that servers need to manage.

-On the other hand, session resumption and 0-RTT data transmission create privacy risks detailed in detailed in
+Session resumption and 0-RTT data transmission create privacy risks detailed in detailed in
-{{privacy-issues-with-session-resume}} and {{privacy-issues-with-0-rtt-data}}.
+{{privacy-issues-with-session-resumption}} and {{privacy-issues-with-0-rtt-data}}.
 The following implementation recommendations are meant to reduce the privacy risks while enjoying the performance benefits of 0-RTT data, with the restriction specified in {{connection-resume-and-0-rtt}}.